 This format is typically used if you would like to make reference to lecture notes from one of your classes.

-1. Lecturer First Name Surname, "Lecture Title" (lecture, Location of Lecture, Month Day, Year of Lecture).
+1. Lecturer First Name Surname, "Lecture Title" Date of Lecture, location of Lecture, medium, running time, information on where the recording can be found.

 2. Lecturer Surname, "Lecture Title."